 You can also access reports on a specific collision, copies of your driver's documents like your licence application, a driver confirmation letter for out-of-province licensing, and a driver's licence check to demonstrate that it is valid.
 For most driver’s records, it takes up to two weeks to receive them after applying.

-Known as a driver’s abstract in Alberta, motorists can request a summary of their driving records, including merit and demerit points, convictions, and suspensions.
-There are two kinds of driver abstracts you can request for three-, five-, or 10-year periods:
+There are two kinds of driver abstracts you can request in Alberta for three-, five-, or 10-year periods: